KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 #### Standard Machine Learning Classifiers
 The implementation was carried out in _python_ using the machine learning library _sklearn_.

-Each of the classifiers Decision Tree, K-Nearest Neighbors, Random Forest and Support Vector Machine was fitted to the training data set (obtained from the FallDataSet by feature extraction, see section 'Data Preprocessing') and the resulting accuracy scores on the test data set were reported:
+Each of the classifiers Decision Tree, K-Nearest Neighbors, Random Forest and Support Vector Machine was fitted to the training dataset (obtained from the FallDataSet by feature extraction, see section 'Data Preprocessing') and the resulting accuracy scores on the test dataset were reported:

 ![scores by classifier](images/scoresByClassifier.png)